a-paija/Sales-Demand-Optimization-/README.md

 The dataset used in this project consists of transaction-level sales data across all locations, capturing key attributes such as purchase timestamps, product categories, item-level sales, and store performance.

-Without structured analysis, Maven Roasters is unable to answer critical business questions such as:
+This project addresses critical business questions such as:
 - When customer demand peaks and declines throughout the day
 - How traffic patterns vary by day of week and location
 - Which products drive the majority of revenue vs. low-performing items